Top 5 Ways That Wildfires Start

 ©iStockphoto.com/ginosphotos

-It might not seem like a big deal to leave kids to their own devices while parents work nearby pitching the tent or rooting around in the trunk for sleeping bags, but if the little ones get their hands on lighters or matches, that can change everything.
-Children aren't widely renowned for their capacity to decide whether something is a really good idea or an extremely bad one.
-Bottom line -- keep a close watch on anything that can start a fire.
+It might not seem like a big deal to leave kids to their own devices while parents work nearby pitching the tent or rooting around in the trunk for sleeping bags.
+But if the little ones get their hands on lighters or matches, that can change everything.
+Bottom line: Keep a close watch on anything that can start a fire.

 Advertisement